SAP-samples/teched2023-XP262/exercises/ex2/README.md

 ## Exercise 2.2 add the SAP Task Center tile to your site

-To add now the SAP Task Center web application to your newly created site please follow the official SAP documentation at [SAP Help}(https://help.sap.com/docs/task-center/sap-task-center/create-task-center-tile-on-sap-build-work-zone-standard-edition?state=DRAFT&version=Cloud)
+To add now the SAP Task Center web application to your newly created site please check also the official SAP documentation at [SAP Help](https://help.sap.com/docs/task-center/sap-task-center/create-task-center-tile-on-sap-build-work-zone-standard-edition)

+To integrate the SAP Task Center applications please completing these steps:

+1. Enter the site manager from SAP Build Work Zone [URL see Excercise 1](../ex1/README.md)

 By executing these steps you should have the SAP Task Center tiles available at the SAP Build Work Zone site manger: